Elder Futhark Runes and Their Meaning (+ How to Use Them)

 Share

-The meaning of Futhark runes lies in their role as both a writing system and a symbolic language rooted in Norse culture, and today they are used to express identity, values, and connection to Viking heritage through jewelry, art, and personal practice.
-Modern rune use focuses on symbolism rather than literacy, allowing ancient meanings to remain relevant in contemporary life.
+The meaning of Futhark runes is tied to their role as both a writing system and a symbolic language rooted in Norse culture.
+Today, they are used to express identity, values, and connection to Viking heritage through jewelry, art, and personal choices, with uses focusing on symbolism rather than literacy, allowing ancient meanings to remain relevant in contemporary life.

 What Are Futhark Runes?